simbo1905/just-the-game/docs/test-runner.md

 # Data-Driven Browser Test Runner

+Note: CI smoke PR to verify workflows.
+No functional changes.

 The `test-runner` is a Rust-based browser automation tool that dynamically discovers and tests all question sets in the `data/` directory without requiring any hardcoded test logic.

 ## Features